nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 When an X-Road member is deleted, information about all security servers in its ownership will be deleted as well.

 To delete an X-Road member, follow these steps.
-1. On the tab Members, select a member that you wish to delete, and click members name.
+1. On the Members tab, select a member that you wish to delete, and click members name.
-2. In the view that opens, click Delete member "<member name>".
+2. In the view that opens, click Delete member "\<member name\>".
 In the confirmation window that opens, enter member code and click Delete.

 # 8. Managing the Security Servers
 ## 8.1 Viewing the Security Server Details

 Access rights: Registration Officer

 To open the detail view, follow these steps.
-On the tab Members, select a member that you wish to delete, and click members name.
+On the Members tab, select a member that you wish to delete, and click members name.
-1. On the tab Security Servers.
+1. On the Security Servers tab.
 2. Choose from the table a security server and click server code.

 The view contains three sections.